 The native garden project began in 2002 when neighborhood residents who were CNPS members sought and received permission from the park staff to plant wildflower seeds in selected areas of the park.
-This effort was unsuccessful because of the huge seed bank of invasive annuals and perennials at the park.
-From the second year onwards, volunteers focused their effort on controlling invasives and planting native shrubs, perennials, and groundcovers.
+This early effort was unsuccessful because of the huge seed bank of invasive annuals and perennials at the park.
+From the second year onwards, volunteers focused their effort on controlling invasives and planting native trees, shrubs, and perennials.